NOCSurfaceProcesses/geotrees/docs/octtree.rst

 provided, so that any records falling within the spatial range are returned only if they also fall within the time range defined by the timedelta.

-Whilst the Quadtree divides into 4 children after the capacity is reached, the Octtree divides into 8 children.
+Whilst the Quadtree divides into 4 branches after the capacity is reached, the Octtree divides into 8 branches.
 The divisions are at the longitude midpoint, the latitude midpoint, and the datetime midpoint of the boundary.

 The implementation of Octtree within this library, the ``OctTree`` class, utilises the Haversine distance as a metric